meteor/meteor/content/deployment.md

 <h2 id="deployment-options">Deployment options</h2>

-There are many options on where to deploy your Meteor application.
-We'll discuss some of the most popular ones here.
+Meteor is an open source platform, and you can run the apps that you make with Meteor anywhere just like regular Node.js applications.
+But operating Meteor apps *correctly*, so that your apps work for everyone, can be tricky if you are managing your infrastructure manually.
+This is why we recommend running production Meteor apps on Galaxy.

 <h3 id="galaxy">Galaxy (recommended)</h3>

-Our recommended option is to deploy to Galaxy, Meteor's paid hosting service.
+The easiest way to operate your app with confidence is to use Galaxy, the service built by Meteor Development Group specifically to run Meteor apps.

+Galaxy is a distributed system that runs on Amazon AWS.
+If you [understand what it takes to run Meteor apps correctly and just how Galaxy works](/doc/whygalaxy-campaign-salFVpd94vByNkG3dQwcP), you’ll come to appreciate Galaxy’s value, and that it will save you a lot of time and trouble.
+Most large Meteor apps run on Galaxy today, and many of them have switched from custom solutions they used prior to Galaxy’s launch.

 In order to deploy to Galaxy, you'll need to sign up for an account [here](https://www.meteor.com/why-meteor/pricing), and separately provision a MongoDB database (see below).

 Once you've done that, you can [deploy to Galaxy](https://galaxy.meteor.com/help/deploying-to-galaxy) almost as easily as you can to Meteor's free servers.
 You just need to [add some environment variables to your settings file](https://galaxy.meteor.com/help/setting-environment-variables) to point it at your MongoDB, and you can deploy with: